License for development or test website.

 New licenses allow development/staging installation on any domain/subdomain as per the product specification.

-This article is not relavent any more after Dec 6th, 2019
+This article is not relevant any more after Dec 6th, 2019.
+Check latest terms and conditions.

 We understand that a lot of our clients want to maintain a development or test site in parallel to a live one.
 The licenses for our products are valid for one installation on one domain/subdomain.
 If you want to have an extra development or test website, you have one of the two options: